16.1.1. Introduction

 16.7.2.5.
 Research Misconduct

-Research misconduct is defined as fabrication, falsification, plagiarism, or other serious deviations from those accepted practices in proposing, performing, or reviewing research, or in reporting results from research.
+Research misconduct is defined as fabrication, falsification, plagiarism, text recycling in the form of duplicate publication, or other serious deviations from those accepted practices in proposing, performing, or reviewing research, or in reporting results from research.
+Common disciplinary practices and/or guidelines may differ between academic units and, therefore, may be followed as deemed appropriate by the individual unit.

 Research misconduct does not include honest error or differences of opinion.